 walkway below, and the seat itself is a much whiter/less-aged shade than the

 other options in the bathroom.

-Chloe also reviews Roble 2C women's: "It has been occasionally smelling like weed despite many hall complaints, heater is 10/10, random baby wipes keep appearing and disappearing in the last stall."
+Chloe also reviews Roble's 2C Women's Restroom: "Occasionally, it's been smelling like weed (despite many hall complaints).
+The heater is 10/10.
+Random baby wipes keep appearing and disappearing in the last stall."